-We provide our customers with a combination of standard products and services that are designed to suit individual needs.
-We have two broad categories of customers: (i) retail customers, who include individuals and (ii) corporate customers, which include small, medium and large companies.
-In addition, we provide services to four provincial governments.
+The focus in 2022 was the Digital Ecosystemic Link, building a new approach methodology and value proposition, with solutions outside traditional banking services through partnerships with specialized providers in SmartCities, GovTech and HealthTech.
+In This way, we generated transversal business between the Banks, becoming the bridge that links new clients that we had not accessed through traditional products.
 We offer a relatively narrow range of standard products, which are generally available to both our retail and corporate customers.
 We have a holistic approach to our banking business and do not manage the Bank by segments or divisions or by customer categories, by products and services, by regions, or by any other segmentation for the purpose of allocating resources and assessing profitability.
 Our strategy is to grow our business, as demand for credit in Argentina increases, by focusing on cross-selling opportunities among our broad customer base.
-The following discussion of our business follows the broad customer categories of retail and corporate as a way to understand who our customers are and the products and services that we provide.
+The following discussion of our business follows broad customer categories of retail and corporate as a way to understand who our customers are and the products and services that we provide.